 Use domain white-labeling to load TripBuilder from your own domain.

-Domain masking or domain white-labeling refers to replacing the domains Nezasa is providing out-of-the-box by your own.
+Domain masking or domain white-labeling refers to replacing Nezasa’s out-of-the-box provided domains with your own.

 Why should I white-label my domains?

 There are different reasons why you might consider to white-label your domain:

 You want to completely hide the brand "TripBuilder" and want to make it look like the technology comes from you.

 Nezasa highly recommends to white-label at least the IBE domain due to the third-party cookie restriction.
 For the portal domain, it is completely up to you if it should be white-labeled or not.